Aider-AI/aider/docs/benchmarks.md

 To do this, aider needs to be able to reliably recognize when GPT wants to edit local files, determine which files it wants to modify and what changes to save.
 Such automated
-code editing hinges on the "edit format" portion of the system prompt, which specifies how GPT should structure code edits in its responses.
+code editing hinges on using the system prompt to tell GPT how to structure code edits in its responses.

-Aider currently uses simple text based editing formats, but [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) looks like a promising way to create more structured edit formats.
+Aider currently asks GPT to use simple text based "edit formats", but [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) looks like a promising way to create more structured edit formats.